-- The call will be accepted by clicking on the individual codec control window CALL button or alternatively on the "Accept" button in the incoming calls window. - The screen will show the status of the call:

-- CONNECTING (depending on the network status this status can last for an extremely short time). - SYNCHRONIZING (depending on the network status this status can last for an extremely short time). - o CONNECTED. - Verify that the "SYNC" LED beneath the CALL button is lighted in blue to indicate that the communication has been successfully established. - Press the "ON AIR" button to allow the transmission of full-duplex audio for that channel. - Send audio from one equipment to another verifying that the "TX" and "RX" audio presence indicators change to green. - If necessary, adjust the output levels in the "att" box at OUTPUTS block in "CONFIGURATION" → "General" screen.
+- The call will be accepted by clicking on the individual codec control window CALL button corresponding to that channel or alternatively on the "Accept" button in the incoming calls window. - The screen will show the status of the call: - connecting (depending on the network status this status can last for an extremely short time). - SYNCHRONIZING (depending on the network status this status can last for an extremely short time). - o CONNECTED. - Verify that the "SYNC" LED beneath the CALL button corresponding to that channel is lighted in blue to indicate that the communication has been successfully established. - Press the "ON AIR" button to allow the transmission of full-duplex audio for that channel. - Send audio from one equipment to another verifying that the "TX" and "RX" audio presence indicators change to green. - If necessary, adjust the output levels in the "att" box at OUTPUTS block in "CONFIGURATION" → "General" screen.
 You can also make an additional adjustment from the windows you access by pressing "In gain" button in "ENCODER" window and "Out gain" button in "DECODER" window.

-4.5.2.2.
+5.5.2.2.
 Finalizing an IP communication in PROXY SIP mode.

-In order to hang call, just click on CALL button in one of both codecs.
+In order to hang call, just click on CALL button corresponding to that channel in one of both codecs' individual control window.
 A confirmation message will appear and the call will be disconnected after acceptance by pressing "Yes".

-4.5.2.3.
+5.5.2.3.
 Call forwarding an IP communication in PROXY SIP mode.